 Connecting Runcorn’s eastern communities with Chester, Manchester and beyond

-Runcorn East Station serves the growing eastern suburbs of Runcorn and offers direct connections to Warrington, Manchester, Chester and North Wales.
-Opened in 1983 as part of the Runcorn New Town development, the station was built close to the former Norton station site, which closed in the 1950s.
-The nearby signal box still carries the Norton name — a small nod to the area’s rail heritage.
+Runcorn East Station serves the growing eastern suburbs of Runcorn, offering direct connections to Warrington, Manchester, Chester and North Wales.
+Opened in 1983 as part of the Runcorn New Town development, the station was built close to the former Norton Station site, which closed in the 1950s.
+The nearby signal box still carries the Norton name, a reminder of the area’s proud rail heritage.

-It has lots of potential opportunities for community led engagement in developing the station grounds’ bio-diversity and embracing community art.
-With regular services in both directions and practical facilities in place, Runcorn East plays a key role in the local rail network.
+There is great potential for community-led projects to enhance the station environment, from improving biodiversity to creating local art displays.
+With regular services in both directions and practical facilities in place, Runcorn East continues to play an important role in the local rail network.

 – Platform 1 (to Chester): Accessible via a ramp with handrails; gradient is steep.